Here we provided answers to the questions you ask us most often:

 What impact has the Siemens had on J2 Innovations?

-The impact of the Siemens acquisition has been overwhelmingly positive, as they have been willing to invest in doubling the size of the business and the additions to our management team have brought a greater experience to the relatively young company, enabling us to put in place new processes that will enable us to scale the business rapidly, and improved the quality control in the software development process.
-The new version of FIN - FIN%, will be the most reliable and well tested version so far released.
+The impact of the Siemens acquisition has been overwhelmingly positive, as they have been willing to invest in significantly increasing the size of the business and the additions to our management team have brought a greater experience to the relatively young company, enabling us to put in place new processes that will enable us to scale the business rapidly.
+Furthermore, Siemens has helped to further improve cyber security and quality control in the software development process.
+The new version of FIN - FIN 5, will be the most reliable and well tested version so far released.

 Why should I buy FIN?